Bethesda Wrongful Death Attorney

 The definition of wrongful death in Maryland is a death caused by another person through some act of negligence, disregard or intent to harm.
 When one person’s actions cause a fatal injury, that person could be legally responsible for damages.
 Filing a claim against a person or entity for wrongful death may be the right course of action after many types of fatal accidents.

 - Defective product accident

-If you are unsure whether you have a wrongful death claim, speak to an attorney from Malloy Law Offices, LLC.
+If you are unsure whether you have a wrongful death claim, speak to a Maryland personal injury attorney from Malloy Law Offices, LLC.
 We want to hear your story.
-Our attorneys take the pursuit of justice very seriously.
+Our Bethesda personal injury attorneys take the pursuit of justice very seriously.
 We will not rest until we have achieved a fair resolution or done our best trying.
 Our law firm has dedicated plaintiff advocates in Bethesda.

 Proving Wrongful Death in Bethesda

 Obtaining a damage award for wrongful death takes proving your claim to an insurance company, judge, or jury.
 The burden of proof on a plaintiff consists of four main elements: duty of care, breach of duty, death, and causation.
 You or your lawyer must demonstrate that the defendant owed your loved one a duty of care, failed to meet this standard, and caused the fatal accident that took your loved one’s life.
 A lawyer can relieve your burden of proof with tailored legal strategies and actions such as gathering evidence.

 Who Can File?